maritverbruggen/exam/README.md

 ## This is the exam repository of Marit Verbruggen

+### Research purpose
+This research investigates the effect of covid-19 on the total reviews on airbnb listings in barcelona.

 ### Repository overview
 This repository contains the folder "src".
 Here, all the source codes of this research can be found.
 The repository also contains a makefile, which can be used to run all the source codes in the right order!
 Also a readme, what you are reading now is added and we have a gitignore file which states which files can be ignored for updates.
 When the source code is run with make, the following folder will be added: